sayjeyhi/presentation-k8s/slides.md

 </v-click>

 ---
-layout: default
----

-# 🌐 Expose via NGINX Ingress
+# 🌐 Expose via Traefik Ingress

+ingress Controller is a Kubernetes resource that manages external access to services within the cluster. it acts as a reverse proxy, routing incoming traffic to the appropriate service based on rules defined in Ingress resources.

 ## Step 3: Create Ingress